massoncheg/forgejo-docs/docs/contributor/customization.md

 ## Changing the logo

 To build a custom logo and/or favicon clone the Forgejo source repository, replace `assets/logo.svg` and/or `assets/favicon.svg` and run
+`make generate-images`.

+`assets/favicon.svg` is used for `favicon.png` only, all others will be generated from `logo.svg`.
+SVG files will be optimized.
+All source images must also have square dimensions.

-`make generate-images`. `assets/favicon.svg` is used for the favicon only.
-This will update below output files which you can then place in `$FORGEJO_CUSTOM/public/assets/img` on your server:
+The above command will update below output files which you can then place in `$FORGEJO_CUSTOM/public/assets/img` on your server:

 - `public/assets/img/logo.svg` - Used for site icon, app icon
-- `public/assets/img/logo.png` - Used for Open Graph
+- `public/assets/img/logo.png` - Used for Open Graph and home page
 - `public/assets/img/avatar_default.png` - Used as the default avatar image
+- `public/assets/img/repo_default.png` - Used as the default repository image, see also the [`picture.REPOSITORY_AVATAR_FALLBACK_IMAGE`](../../admin/config-cheat-sheet/#picture-picture) setting
 - `public/assets/img/apple-touch-icon.png` - Used on iOS devices for bookmarks
 - `public/assets/img/favicon.svg` - Used for favicon
 - `public/assets/img/favicon.png` - Used as fallback for browsers that don't support SVG favicons